Skip to main content

 Comments & Approvals

-Assistance with approving or leaving a public comment on a course/program proposal in CourseLeaf.
+Help with approving or leaving a public comment on course/program proposals in CourseLeaf.

 Submitting a Public Comment (all faculty)